aidojs/aido-graphql/README.md

 * **apiURL** (*String*) : The URL of your GraphQL endpoint
 * **defaultHeaders** (*Object*) : HTTP headers that should be added to every request
 * **errorManager** (*Function*) : A callback to handle GraphQL errors.
-This callback will be called every time a request returns a status code not in the 2XX range. *Please note that these statuses will not throw an exception, in conformity with [node-fetch's behaviour](https://www.npmjs.com/package/node-fetch#handling-exceptions).
+This callback will be called every time a request returns an error object. *Please note that these statuses will not throw an exception, in conformity with [node-fetch's behaviour](https://www.npmjs.com/package/node-fetch#handling-exceptions).
 Exceptions will only be thrown by system or network errors.*

 ## Usage